 Red-Orange – Impulse buyers respond well

 White – Use for background represents no-nonsense and business.
 Use this for backgrounds when in doubt.
-Symbolizes purity, cleanliness, youth and mildness.
-Represents mourning and death in china.
+Symbolizes purity, cleanliness, youth, and mildness.
+Represents mourning and death in China.
 White carnations signify death in Japan.

 Black – Good for backgrounds of pictures and images.
 Appeals to impulse buyers.
-Symbolizes sophistication, elegance, seduction, mystery and creativity.
+Symbolizes sophistication, elegance, seduction, mystery, and creativity.
 People with self-control and repression of emotions tend to use this color.

-Gold – Symbolizes prestige and expensive objects.
+Gold – Symbolizes prestige and valuable objects.

 Light Gray – A default color for many browsers.
 Avoid using as a background because it is too generic.
-Symbolizes prestige, coldness and science.
+Symbolizes prestige, coldness, and science.

 Neutrals – Symbolize stability and balance.

-Dark Colors – Attractive, dignified, good for headings, passive and heavy.
+Dark Colors – Attractive, dignified, useful for headings, passive and heavy.
 When used as text on light backgrounds it connotates trustworthiness while if used as a background with light text it has the opposite effect.